symfony/symfony-docs/cookbook/configuration/pdo_session_storage.rst

 The default session storage of Symfony2 writes the session information to file(s).
 Most medium to large websites use a database to store the session values instead of files, because databases are easier to use and scale in a multi-webserver environment.

-Symfony2 has a built-in solution for database session storage called :class:`Symfony\\\Component\\HttpFoundation\\SessionStorage\\PdoSessionStorage`.
+Symfony2 has a built-in solution for database session storage called :class:`Symfony\\Component\\HttpFoundation\\SessionStorage\\PdoSessionStorage`.
-To use it, you just need to change some parameters in ``config.yml`` (or the configuration format of your choice).
+To use it, you just need to change some parameters in ``config.yml`` (or the configuration format of your choice):

 .. configuration-block::